 Caution: a modbox owner used the color matching table below with the top of the line Benjamin Moore paint and it did not match!
 So, if you use something other than #543 you’ll need to take the mailbox to BM to get the color matched.

 Guidance on turquoise, from a modbox customer: “Amazingly, the color is darn-near identical to the door.
 The only real difference is the sheen, but when I held the mailbox next to the door, it looked exactly the same.
 It’s a low-sheen Dunn Edwards Suprema paint that was color-matched to Behr ‘Mermaid Treasure’… in case that might help someone.”
+From another customer in 2019, Sherwin Williams’ SW6768 Gulfstream is a very close match too.

 I took a picture in direct late afternoon sunlight and in the shade.
 The color matches look great!